Canvas fingerprinting: Description

 Canvas fingerprinting works by exploiting the HTML5 canvas element.
-As described by Acar et al. in:
+As described by Acar et al.:

 When a user visits a page, the fingerprinting script first draws text with the font and size of its choice and adds background colors (1).
 Next, the script calls Canvas API’s ToDataURL method to get the canvas pixel data in dataURL format (2), which is basically a Base64 encoded representation of the binary pixel data.
 Finally, the script takes the hash of the text-encoded pixel data (3), which serves as the fingerprint ...

-Variations in which the graphics processing unit (GPU), or the graphics driver, is installed may cause the fingerprint variation.
+Which graphics processing unit (GPU) or graphics driver is installed causes the fingerprint variation.
 The fingerprint can be stored and shared with advertising partners to identify users when they visit affiliated websites.
 A profile can be created from the user's browsing activity, allowing advertisers to target advertise to the user's inferred demographics and preferences.

 By January 2022, the concept was extended to fingerprinting performance characteristics of the graphics hardware, called DrawnApart by the researchers.